t3brightside/microtemplate/README.md

 # Microtemplate

 **TYPO3 CMS template extension for one page templates with light box like sub pages.**

-For building smaller scale websites for companies, startups or events.
+<br />For building smaller scale websites for companies, startups or events.

 **[Demo page](https://microtemplate.t3brightside.com/)**